 The charitable deduction.
 All property left to a tax-exempt charity is also free of estate tax.

-EXAMPLE: Juan dies in 2021 and leaves $12 million to his widow Janice.
-Because property left to a spouse is tax free, no estate tax is owed and none of Juan's personal exemption is used.
+EXAMPLE: Juan dies in 2023and leaves $13 million to his widow Janice.
+Because property left to a spouse is tax-free, no estate tax is owed, and none of Juan's personal exemption is used.

 Even if your estate isn't big enough to owe federal estate tax, the state may still take a bite.

 Estate tax.
 A handful of states collect their own estate taxes.
 Like the federal government, states exempt a large amount of property from each estate.
-For deaths in 2021, state exemption amounts range between about $1 and $6 million, most increasing over time with inflation.
+For deaths in 2023, state exemption amounts range between about $1 and $6 million, most increasing over time with inflation.
 All of the state exemptions are significantly lower than the federal exemption.
 So, depending on which state you live in and how much property you own, your estate could end up owing state estate taxes, even if it doesn't owe federal estate tax.
-Go to Nolo.com to find out whether your state has an estate tax and to learn the amount of the personal exemption if it does.
+Go to the Estate and Inheritance Taxes section of Nolo.com to find out whether your state has an estate tax and to learn the amount of the personal exemption if it does.

 Inheritance tax.
 Several states impose a separate tax on a deceased person's property, called an inheritance tax.
 The tax rate depends on who inherits the property; usually, spouses and other close relatives pay nothing or at a low rate.
 Go to Nolo.com to learn more about state inheritance taxes in your state.